kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Equip MC: Combat Suit*
 - `Level to 3: Save Skills (granted Sneak Attack II)`
 - After CS, defeat the Vulkar patrol with MC
-  - Queue Flurry on each enemy
+  - Queue Critical Strike on each enemy
+  - Flurry can be used instead but it's more inconsistent; the chance to hit is just 40% mainhand and 30% offhand
-- Swap to Carth and run towards Bek Base
+- Swap to Carth and run towards Bek Base while MC battles the Vulkars
-- Click on Bek Base with Carth and lookout accosts you
+- Click on Bek Base door with Carth and lookout accosts you
   - This warps MC to the Bek Base
 - Cancel combat and enter the Bek Base as MC
 - Activate Solo Mode and open first door with MC